-How many of you have a dog that pukes in the morning because their stomach is empty?
+How many of you have a dog that pukes in the morning because its stomach is empty?
 I do.
-Have you tried feeding them again before bed but it doesn't help?
-Have you tried 15 different dog foods and none of them seem to make a difference?
+Have you tried feeding them again before bed, but it doesn't help?
+Have you tried 15 different dog foods, and none of them seem to make a difference?
 Taken them to the vet multiple times and still don't have a solution?
 Maybe your beloved pet has frequent diarrhea, loose stools, or irritable bowel disease (IBD)?

 If your furry friend has digestive problems, it can be frustrating for both you and your dog.
 If you've tried everything and still don't know how to help your pet, don't worry.
 Here are a few ways you may not have tried yet to help your canine companion with their digestive issues.

 My first tip, however, before even trying any of these, is to make sure your dog doesn't have parasites.
 Get your dog tested frequently.
 Even though a stool sample comes up clean, it doesn't always mean the dog doesn't have parasites.
 Whipworms are a good example of this.
 Whipworms won't show up in every stool sample.
 I know because my dog had whipworms, and it is not a pleasant parasite to get rid of.
 So if your dog has stomach problems, first make sure that it isn't simply a case of intestinal parasites.